Clinical Research Track & Firm

 Goal

-The research track, launched in July 2019, was established to provide selected and highly motivated residents in the program with opportunities for research that include skill-building didactic and group sessions with mentored research experiences.
+The Clinician Research Track (CRT) was established to provide selected and highly motivated residents in the residency program with opportunities for research that include skill-building didactic and group sessions with mentored research experiences.
+Over the past five years, our residents have used the CRT’s hands-on, mentored education as a steppingstone to advance their clinical and research careers.

 Curriculum